 Inside AE Studio on Heroku

 The AE Studio team uses a wide variety of languages, frameworks, and data science methodologies across their client projects.
 For the celebrity website, the team built the front-end in Angular and the back-end in Node.js.
 All apps run on Heroku, except for the artwork rendering engine which runs on Linode.
-The site stores most data in Heroku Postgres and uses Heroku Redis for job queue and order processing.
+The site stores most data in Heroku Postgres and uses Heroku Data for Redis for job queue and order processing.
 Images are stored on Amazon S3.
 The Heroku Add-on Papertrail was used heavily for this project.

 Listen to the Code[ish] podcast featuring Adam Hanna and Melanie Plaza: The Blockchain, Beyond Cryptocurrency.